-- A. Pursuant to Section 274-a of the Town Law, the Zoning Board of Appeals is authorized and empowered to review and approve, approve with conditions, or deny applications for Special Use Permits. - B. The Zoning Board of Appeals will grant a special permit for special permit uses listed in the Zoning District Regulations in Article V, provided that all requirements and conditions set forth in those Articles are complied with.
+- A. Pursuant to Section 274-a of the Town Law, the Planning Board is authorized and empowered to review and approve, approve with conditions, or deny applications for Special Use Permits. - B. The Planning Board will grant a special permit for special permit uses listed in the Zoning District Regulations in Article V, provided that all requirements and conditions set forth in those Articles are complied with.